lopinavir and ritonavir (Oral route)

 Check with your doctor right away if you or your child have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 lopinavir and ritonavir may increase blood sugar levels.
 Check with your doctor if you or your child notice a change in the results of your blood or urine sugar tests.

-lopinavir and ritonavir can cause changes in heart rhythms, such as a condition called PR or QT prolongation.
+lopinavir and ritonavir may cause heart rhythm problems, including PR or QT prolongation.
 It may change the way your heart beats and cause fainting or serious side effects in some patients.
 Contact your doctor right away if you or your child have any symptoms of heart rhythm problems, such as fast, pounding, or irregular heartbeats.

-lopinavir and ritonavir may increase the level of cholesterol and fats in your blood.
-If this condition occurs, your doctor may give you a medicine to lower the cholesterol and fats.
+lopinavir and ritonavir may increase the amount of cholesterol and fats in your blood.
+If this condition occurs, your doctor may give you some medicines that can lower the amount of cholesterol and fats in the blood.
 Talk to your doctor if you or your child have concerns.